Marxism–Leninism–Maoism

 Marxism–Leninism–Maoism (MLM) is a term used by some communist groups to emphasize the significance of Maoism as a new stage in Marxist theory and practice.
 Adherents of Marxism–Leninism–Maoism claim it to be a unified, coherent higher stage of Marxism.
-The term is sometimes used interchangeably with "Maoism" and "Marxism–Leninism" by adherents, although the latter term is more associated with Stalinism.
+The term is sometimes used interchangeably with "Maoism" and "Marxism–Leninism." by adherents, although the latter term is more associated with Stalinism.

 Marxism-Leninism-Maoism has been espoused by a number of insurgent groups in the global periphery, including the Unified Communist Party of Nepal (Maoist) (which entered government in 2006), the Communist Party of India (Maoist), and the Communist Party of the Philippines.
 In developed countries (the "imperial core"), MLM has been promoted by the Revolutionary Communist Party, USA (RCP) in the 1990s, and more recently by smaller groups such as the American Red Guards and Norway's Tjen Folket (Serve the People).
 In the 1990s the Revolutionary Internationalist Movement (dominated by the RCP) served as an international coalition of MLM groups.
 More recently the International Communist League has served this function.

 Origins

 Communist groups outside of China influenced by Maoism have existed since the Sino-Soviet split of the 1960s.
 In particular, the Canadian Maoist philosopher J. Moufawad-Paul identifies Charu Mazumdar, Joma Sison, and Ibrahim Kaypakkaya (and their associated revolutionary organizations, all of which were involved in "people's wars") as forebears of Marxism-Leninism-Maoism.
-However, Moufawad-Paul argues that prior to 1988 organizations that were called "Maoist" subscribed to "Mao Zedong Thought" or versions of anti-revisionist Marxist-Leninism that privileged China over the USSR, rather than "Maoism-qua-Maoism."
+However, Moufawad-Paul argues that prior to 1988 organizations that were called "Maoist" subscribed to "Mao Zedong Thought" or versions of anti-revisionist Marxism-Leninism that privileged China over the USSR, rather than "Maoism-qua-Maoism."
 He writes that Marxism-Leninism-Maoism (Maoism as "the third stage for revolutionary science") was first theorized by Shining Path in 1988 and further elaborated by the Revolutionary Internationalist Movement in 1993.
 Moufawad-Paul argues that this is the version of Maoism now "hegemonic" among Maoists worldwide.
 (Note: Moufawad-Paul identifies the Maoist Third Worldism associated with the Maoist Internationalist Movement) as another current within contemporary Maoism (Continuity and Rupture, page 47 note 3).)
 The document "On Marxism-Leninism-Maoism," released by Shining Path's central committee in 1988, describes "Marxism-Leninism-Maoism, principally Maoism" as "the third, newest and highest stage of the ideology of the international proletariat."
 Similarly, RIM's statement "Long Live Marxism-Leninism-Maoism!", published in 1993, describes MLM as the movement's "guiding ideology."

-Some other Maoists have expressed similar views, with Tjen Folket stating in 2019 that "Maoism was comprehensed [sic] only through the People’s War in Peru and that the PCP was the only Maoist Party in the world in 1982."
+Some other Maoists have expressed similar views, with Tjen Folket stating in 2019 that "Maoism was comprehensed [sic] only through the People's War in Peru and that the PCP was the only Maoist Party in the world in 1982."
 The anarchist author Elliott Liu similarly writes of "the 'Marxism-Leninism-Maoism' synthesis put forward by the Shining Path and the Revolutionary Internationalist Movement in the early 1990s."